Lake County, Illinois: 2010 Census

-2023 American Community Survey one-year estimates
+2024 American Community Survey one-year estimates

-According to 2023 US Census Bureau American Community Survey one-year estimates (which is conducted annually for cities over 65,000 via sampling), the population of Lake County, Illinois was 60.2% White (55.6% Non-Hispanic White and 4.6% Hispanic White), 6.1% Black or African American, 8.8% Asian, 0.9% Native American and Alaskan Native, 0.1% Pacific Islander, 10.9% Some Other Race, and 12.9% from two or more races.
+According to 2024 US Census Bureau American Community Survey one-year estimates (which is conducted annually for cities over 65,000 via sampling), the racial population of Lake County (where Latinos are allocated amongst the various racial groupings), Illinois was 61.1% White or European, 7.2% Black or African American, 8.9% Asian, 0.9% Native American and Alaskan Native, 0.1% Pacific Islander, 10.81% Other Race, and 11.0% Multiracial.

+If we treat Hispanics as a separate racial category, the 2024 one-year estimates indicate that the racial and ethnic population of Lake County, Illinois was 54.9% Non-Hispanic White, 6.4% Non-Hispanic Black, 8.9% Non-Hispanic Asian, 0.9% Non-Hispanic Native American, 0.1% Non-Hispanic Pacific Islander, 0.3% Non-Hispanic Other Race, 3.7% Non-Hispanic Multiracial, and 25.7% Hispanic.

-The White population continued to remain the largest racial category and included 18.5% of Hispanics in Lake County who identify as White.
-A plurality of Hispanics identified as Some Other Race (41.2%) with others continuing to identify as Multiracial (34.8%) and smaller amounts identifying as Black (0.6%), American Indian and Alaskan Native (3.8%), Asian (1.2%), and Hawaiian and Pacific Islander (0.0%).
-By ethnicity, 25.1% of the total population was Hispanic-Latino (of any race) and 74.9% is Non-Hispanic (of any race).
+The White population continued to remain the largest racial category and included 24.1% of Hispanics in Lake County who identify as White.
+A plurality of Hispanics identified as Some Other Race (40.8%) with others continuing to identify as Multiracial (28.6%) and smaller amounts identifying as Black (2.9%), American Indian and Alaskan Native (3.3%), Asian (0.2%), and Hawaiian and Pacific Islander (0.1%).
+By ethnicity, 25.7% of the total population was Hispanic-Latino (of any race) and 74.3% is Non-Hispanic (of any race).
 If treated as a separate category, Hispanics are the largest minority group in Lake County, Illinois surpassing the Black population from the 1990 Census onward.
 The majority of Hispanic/ Latino residents in Lake County, Illinois are of Mexican descent (18.0% of the county population in 2021).
 There are also communities of Puerto Rican, Cuban, Central American, and South American ancestry in the county.